bratislava/bratislava.github.io/docs/strapi/general-concepts.md

 ### "Template" content - pages & entities which always display the same data model

 A straightforward application of the Headless CMS concept is when we have a template page on our frontend and we just fill it with data coming from Strapi.
-An example of this are "Events" from city-library.
+An example of this are "Events" from `city-library` project.

 ![](../assets/lib-event.png)